stormagain/EasyCache/README.md

 # EasyCache
-A SharedPreferences storage framework based on Java dynamic proxy
+A SharedPreferences storage framework based on Java dynamic proxy for Android

 # Example
 Step1:设置Context